 The programme is now being delivered entirely online across a five-month period, in collaboration with University Grants Commission (UGC), aligned to focus areas outlined in the New Education Policy (NEP) 2020 which recently launched in India.
 It will incorporate teams of staff from the participating HEIs undertaking work-based change projects, some of which are initiatives in direct response to the pandemic.

-Speaking at the launch event in India earlier this year, Ramesh Pokhriyal, Minister of Education, said: “The Higher Education Leadership Development Programme for Administrators will be a step change towards institutional reforms in higher education in line with the Indian government’s commitment to improve the quality of education being imparted in the universities.
+Speaking at the launch event in India earlier this year, Ramesh Pokhriyal, Former Minister of Education, said: “The Higher Education Leadership Development Programme for Administrators will be a step change towards institutional reforms in higher education in line with the Indian government’s commitment to improve the quality of education being imparted in the universities.

 “The programme will enable participants with a more global outlook which in turn supports the increasing collaboration between higher education systems both Indian and UK governments would like to see in the future.”